 Kafka Exactly Once

-When it comes to exactly once semantics with Kafka and external systems, the restriction is not necessarily a feature of the messaging system, but the necessity for coordination of the consumer’s position with what is stored as output such as data lake.
+When it comes to exactly once semantics with Kafka and external systems, the restriction is not necessarily a feature of the messaging system, but the necessity for coordination of the consumer’s position with what is stored in the destination.
+For example, a destination might be in an HDFS or object store based data lake.
 One of the most common ways to do this is by introducing a two-phase commit between the consumer output’s storage and the consumer position’s storage.
 Or in other words, taking control of offset location commits in relation to data lake storage on a per record basis.

 By default, Kafka provides at-least-once delivery guarantees.
 Users may implement at-most-once and exactly once semantics by customizing offset location recording.
 In any case, Kafka offers you the option for choosing which delivery semantics you strive to achieve.